How to Watch the WNBA on Sunday: TV Channel, Game Times and Odds

 Players to Watch

-The Lynx travel to face the Aces on Sunday at 9:00 PM ET.
+The Wings hope to pick up a road win at the Sparks on Sunday at 3:00 PM ET.

 How to Watch